ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/index.md

 columns defined in your CSV file.
 This helps csvcubed understand what type of columns you're using and whether there's anything missing.

-Configuring the types of each of your columns is relatively straight-forwards.
+Configuring the types of each of your columns is relatively straightforward.
 The following data set can be correctly configured with the JSON below it.

 | Location  | Year | Average Badger Weight / kg |